uberllama/api_presenter/README.md

 end
 ```

-Presenters can define up to three methods:
+Presenters have three opt-in methods:

 * `associations_map` The business-dictated includable resources for the ActiveRecord model (`Post`, in this case).
 Consists of the model name as key and traversal required to preload/load them.
 In most cases, the value of `associations` will correspond directly to associations on the primary model.
 * `policy_methods` A list of Pundit policy methods to resolve for the primary collection if policies are requested.